Walter C. Williams: Biography

 Along with other NACA facilities, Williams' research station at Muroc was absorbed into the National Aeronautics and Space Administration (NASA) when it was formed on October 1, 1958.
-In September 1959, he returned to Langley, Virginia, as the Associate Director of the Space Task Group, which had been formed to carry out Project Mercury, the United States' first manned space program.
-He became the project Director of Operations at Cape Canaveral, and as such supervised all the Project Mercury missions, including Alan Shepard's first American spaceflight, Mercury Redstone 3 in 1961, and John Glenn's first American orbital flight, Mercury Atlas 6 in 1962.
+In September 1959, he returned to Langley, Virginia, as the Associate Director of the Space Task Group, which had been formed to carry out Project Mercury, the United States' first crewed space program.
+He became the project Director of Operations at Cape Canaveral, and as such supervised all the Project Mercury missions, including Alan Shepard's first American spaceflight, Mercury-Redstone 3 in 1961, and John Glenn's first American orbital flight, Mercury-Atlas 6 in 1962.

 In 1963, Williams became deputy associate administrator in the Office of Manned Space Flight at NASA Headquarters.
 He left NASA in April 1964, and became vice president and general manager of the Vehicle Systems Division at The Aerospace Corporation, in which capacity he was responsible for systems engineering and technical direction of the Project Gemini Titan II launch and Atlas-Agena target vehicles, the Titan III launch vehicles, and the USAF Manned Orbiting Laboratory, along with Aerospace Corporation activities at both the Eastern and Western Test Ranges.
 He returned to NASA Headquarters as chief engineer in 1975, a position he held until he retired in July 1982.

 Williams was twice a recipient of the NASA Distinguished Service Medal, and received the Sylvanus Albert Reed Award in 1962, the John J. Montgomery Award in 1963.
 Haley Astronautics Award in 1964, the American Astronautical Society Space Flight Award in 1978, and the Federal Engineer of the Year Award from the National Society of Professional Engineers in 1981.
 He was awarded an honorary Doctor of Engineering degree by LSU in 1963.
 In 1997 he was inducted into the International Space Hall of Fame.